fl4p/fugu-mppt-firmware/README.md

 ## Issues

 * There is a design issue with `IoutCTRL` and `PowerCTRL`.
-In an over-load situation, the controllers will decrease duty-cycle, which can increase solar voltage.
-The converter increases power until it runs into the hard limits, shuts down and recovers.
+In an over-load situation, the controllers will decrease duty-cycle, which can increase solar voltage, thus increase conversion power.
+In this case the converter will increases power until it runs into the hard limits, shuts down and recovers.
+Because this is a transient situation, it should not cause any damage to hardware.

 # Current sensing